arbCoding/PsSp/src/style_guidelines.md

 Why?
 For a couple of reasons:
 1) Excluding the curly-brackets (*{}*) risks weird bugs later on if the statement gets changed.
 All you need to do is forget to add the curly-brackets before/during/after the process of making the modification and enjoy the ensueing weirdness.
-2) I don't want an if statement that needs to only take 1 line end up taking 4-lines.
+2) I don't want an if statement that needs to only take 1 line to end up taking 4-lines.
 It just unnecessarily inflates the length of your code (which we're already inflating with the infinitely more-valuable comments and wrapped banners!).

 ### Include Statements
 ---